CodingGardenCommunity/app-backend/README.md

 ## Running the API locally

-> **NOTE:** If you find yourself in some trouble going through this, reach out to us on our [Discord server](https://github.com/CodingGardenCommunity/app-wiki/wiki/Getting-Involved).
+> **NOTE:** If you find yourself in some trouble going through this, reach out to us directly on our [Discord server](https://discord.gg/bPBuk3N).

 ### Prerequisites

 1. **NodeJS:** <br>
-   Please install [NodeJS >= 10.15.0](https://nodejs.org/en/download/), which also automatically installs the [npm](https://www.npmjs.org), Node Package Manager.
-If you already have them, you are good to go.
+   Please install [NodeJS >= 10.15.0](https://nodejs.org/en/download/).
+If you already have it, you're good to go.

+1. **Yarn:** <br>
+   Visit [Yarn download page](https://yarnpkg.com/en/docs/install#windows-stable).
+Select your Operating system and follow the instructions.
+It's as easy as eating a 🍰.

 1. **EditorConfig:** <br>
    Please visit [EditorConfig](https://editorconfig.org/) -> `Download a Plugin` section and scroll through to see if you need to install an additional Plugin/Extension for your code editor or IDE.
 If your IDE needs one, you should be able to find a link to that plugin/extension on that page.